joergboe/testframework/doc/manpage.md

 Logical variables with the semantics of an boolean are considered 'true' if these variables are set to something different than the empty value (null).
 An empty (null) variable or an unset variable is considered 'false'.
 Care must be taken if a variable is unset.
 In general the usage of an unset variable will cause a script failure.
-Use function 'isExisting' or 'isNotExisting' to avoid script abort.
+Use function 'isExisting' or 'isNotExisting' to avoid script aborts.

 Some properties are designed that the existence of the property indicates the trueness.